Hakeem-Taha-06/6502-emu/README.md

 build on windows by running GenerateProjects.bat to generate the visual studio solution, and build via Visual Studio (windows only)

 ## Usage
+You can either:
-- enter the path to a test binary rom.
+- enter the path to a binary rom.
 - click `Load Test Rom`.
 - step through one cycle at a time or press space to run in continuous mode.
 - there is a test rom bundled in src/gamesrc/snake.bin which is a snake game written in 6502 assembly found [here](https://gist.github.com/wkjagt/9043907#file-snake6502-asm).
 - play the test game using WASD.

+OR:
+- write or load an .asm file into the text editor ([imgui extension by pthom](https://github.com/pthom/ImGuiColorTextEdit/tree/imgui_bundle))
+- click `Assemble` to assemble via vasm and load resulting binary into memory (currently locked at an offset of 0x0600, will fix very soon)
+- you can now either debug as usual, or watch as the whole program crashes when an assembler error occurs cuz it is unhandled \:D (will also fix soon)

 ---
 ## Known limitations